qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.11.x.md

 Our [Food Discovery Demo](https://food-discovery.qdrant.tech) always shows a random sample of foods from the larger dataset.
 Now you can do the same and set the randomization from a basic Query API endpoint.

-When calling the Query API, you will be able to select a subset of data points from a larger dataset in a random manner.
+When calling the Query API, you will be able to select a subset of data points from a larger dataset randomly.

 *This technique is often used to reduce the computational load, improve query response times, or provide a representative sample of the data for various analytical purposes.*